 Vegan buttermilk: Measure 2 cups almond milk and remove 2 tbsp.
 Add 2 tablespoon lemon juice or apple cider vinegar and stir gently.
 Let the mixture sit for 5-10 minutes.
 It’s ready when it slightly thickens and curdles.

 Storing: Store in an airtight container in the fridge for 3-4 days.
-Freeze in a freezer-safe container or a freezer bag for up to 6 months.
+Freeze in a freezer-safe container or a freezer bag for 3-4 months.

 My new go-to pancake recipe!
 So fluffy and perfect every time.
 I use gluten-free flour by bobs red mill.